guilhermeamn/Protocolo-I2C/README.md

 - PySerial: $ pip3 install pyserial
 - Extras: $ sudo apt-get install libatlas-base-dev

-# Para gerar o gráfico de eficiência:
+## To generate the efficiency plot:
- - Executar o arquivo read_arduino.py enquanto envia os dados pelo Raspberry
+ - Run read_arduino.py file while sending data via Raspberry
- - Executar o arquivo efficiency.py para salvar a eficiência calculada para aquele gerador/modo
+ - Run efficiency.py file to save the calculated efficiency for that generator/mode
- - Repetir o processo para todos os geradores/modos
+ - Repeat the process for all generators/modes
- - Executar o arquivo plot.py para gerar o gráfico
+ - Run plot.py file to generate the efficiency plot